tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 From the below snapshot we can see that primary status of the instance is shown, the level of alerts on the instance, alerts we have been ignoring, database status and the level of alerting that the instance has raised.

 The level of the alert status is critical.
 A DBAs day is busy and having to dig into all instances with any alert is a handicap.
-When time is slim for proactively checking all of your SQL Server instances, having a “High” alerting process with the easy to point out view of that status is extremely helpful.
+When time is slim for proactively checking all of your SQL Server instances, having a "High" alerting process with the easy to point out view of that status is extremely helpful.
 As you can see from my High alert status on the instance below, that is provided right away in SQL Monitor.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/sqlmonitor_5.gif?mtime=1293726680"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/sqlmonitor_5.gif?mtime=1293726680" width="624" height="383" /></a>